sidorares/react-x11/README.md

 WIP.
 Not ready yet

-# Other react renderers ( or libraries that moonkey patch react to be used with non-DOM targets)
+Other react renderers ( or libraries that moonkey patch react to be used with non-DOM targets):

  - https://github.com/ramitos/react-tvml
  - https://github.com/Yomguithereal/react-blessed
  - https://github.com/Flipboard/react-canvas